-Tabatha’s advice: We are currently bridging from Daisies to brownies and will include a flag ceremony, candle ceremony, bridging – crossing a bridge at our local girl scout camp, balloon release, and a garden party as a conclusion for the journey they just completed.
+Tabatha’s advice: We are currently bridging from Daisies to brownies and will include a flag ceremony, candle ceremony, bridging – crossing a bridge at our local GS camp, balloon release, and a garden party as a conclusion for the journey they just completed.
 I always make it a huge deal as it is a giant step to the next level.
 I am also a leader of a Senior/Ambassador Troop so I’ve done this a few times before.

 Kristy’s help: We are bridging and switching vests over a real bridge.
-We are doing a girl scout sand ceremony with sixlets candy, a version I changed up myself.
+We are doing a scout sand ceremony with sixlets candy, a version I changed up myself.
 We are singing good bye daisies for the last time and the brownie song for the first.
 We will be doing flags etc. We are finishing with a take on a tea party for moms and daughters.
 During the tea party I am handing out awards and patches and celebrating perfect attendance.
 We are also having our news girls dedicated at this ceremony so it is bridging and dedication all in one.
 We have many siblings of cub scouts so they have been to many bridging ceremonies and want a girlie version.
 Have fun no matter what and make it match your troop personality.

 Whichever ceremony you choose, remember to get your girls a bridging fun patch to add to their new vest.
 You can find fun patches for your celebrations at MakingFriends® .com.